- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Implementing encryption on NAS Raidon Mobile Rack iT1775C devices can significantly reduce the risk of data loss in case of theft, unauthorized access, or physical damage to the device.
 However, it is important to note that encryption alone cannot completely eliminate all data loss risks.
 Other factors such as proper backup strategies, secure access controls, and regular maintenance should also be considered to ensure data protection.

-Although NAS Mobile Rack iT1775C can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Mobile Rack iT1775C can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -